An Interview with Erik D'Alessandro, Healthcare Account Manager

 Tell us about yourself and your organization, and what you do.

 I have eleven years of healthcare experience with skilled nursing facilities and acute care.
 I am currently an Account Manager with Stryker Sustainability Solutions since 2011.
-I have a BA in Psychology, and graduated from Utica College in 2011 with an MS in Health Care Administration.
+I have a BA in Psychology, and graduated from Utica College in 2011 with an MHA in Health Care Administration.

 Stryker Sustainability Solutions offers innovative, cost-effective programs such as reprocessing and remanufacturing, to help reduce waste and meet the resource management demands of its global hospital partners.

 What are the typical responsibilities of your job and what is an average day like?

 My typical day involves overseeing the Reprocessing/ Recycling program in 33 hospitals.
 I meet with Administrators, MD'S, Staff and Supply Chain teams at each hospital to discuss economic development and cost savings related to hospital materials.
 I lead a team of two employees and mentor two others.
 A high percentage of my time is spent researching and troubleshooting micro and macro issues presented by my clients.
 I enjoy working with hospitals to reduce supply costs as well as reducing their environmental footprint.